Jira Integration

 Solutions:

-- Verify issue key is correct
+- Verify the issue key is correct

 - Check you have permission in Jira